p3palazzo/comparative-histories/citations.md

 one's (in this case, nineteenth-century Western historiography's) own terms; it refuses to recognize the irreducibility of the other to the terms of the self."
 (Baydar Nalbantoğlu 1998:17)

-# Wigley on architecture as a statement about time #

-"When talking of memory, architects symptomatically forget the history of their own discipline.
-It is precisely in so doing that they maintain the discipline.
-An institutionalized memory loss makes possible the regular cycles of lament and celebration of memory loss.
-The discourse on collective memory presupposes a collective forgetting.
-It is this very forgetting that allows the traditional aura of architecture to survive and its displacement to appear as either a dangerous threat or a seductive attraction.
-The aura is inseparable from stories about its loss.
-Architecture is literally erected in the face of memory loss.
-Taking a stand against the slippage of memory, it is unthinkable outside the forces that apparently threaten to displace it.
-Consider the contemporary scene.
-The challenge to the traditional conception of architecture has never been clearer than today and yet there have never been as many new monuments.
-As the average life of buildings has gone down, the number of monuments has gone up exponentially."
-(Wigley 2000:34)

-"Having spent their careers promoting the standardization and reproduction of the basic forms and aesthetic of the canonic modern buildings, Pevsner and his colleagues turned against reproduction in favor of the singular auratic object.
-The global proliferation of a "modern" architecture had become embarrassing.
-The copies had become a threat to the originals.
-Reproduction itself was understood as a form of decay that literally wears down the fabric of the canonic buildings."
-(Wigley 2000:36)

-"Buildings are understood as invaluable devices of collective synchronization.
-Debates about architecture are debates about time.
-Stories are told that link specific details of individual designs to general claims about temporal flow.
-These stories permeate the discourse, in formal publications or lectures, the rhetoric deployed with clients or critics, images carefully associated with projects, the strategic use of particular graphic techniques, the wording of captions, wall labels in exhibitions, layouts of competition entries, comments made on juries, and so on.
-An entire infrastructure of storytelling labors away to position buildings in time."
-(Wigley 2000:38)

 # Bozdoğan on postcolonial survey #